vyatkin0/health-reporting/README.md

 # health-reporting
-Example of simple web application for health reporting
+Example of a simple web application for health reporting